CePeU/Build123d-Portable-Installer/README.md

 This is a NSIS based installer for a portable Windows IDE environment for build123d, python and VsCode

 Build123d-Portable-Installer is a web installer.
-It allows you to download the necessary software and to innstall it.
+It allows you to download the necessary software and to install it.
 During the setup some files are modified  to allow for a fully portable setup.

 Fully portable means that you can install and delete the software setup without any registry changes or other dependencies.